kirandash/Python/django_react_tourism_project/readme.md

 ### 4.4 Creating form fields for basic form
 1. Each form field is controlled by FormField component in FormField.js.
 2. CSS for Checkout.js is in Checkout.css file.

+### 4.5 Connecting a React component to a Service
+1. Add validation to createBooking.
+In ServiceApi.js, add reject method.
+2. In Checkout.js add validation for isOrderPlaced